Posted by MSA on December 2, 2020

 The contest task area includes a significant number of airfields; a separate document contains notes on some of these: not all are listed on Sectional charts, and not all those on a chart are fully acceptable for glider operations.
-The task area also includes a great many good landable areas that are not airfields.
+The task area also includes many good landable areas that are not airfields.

 If you land off-airport, it’s important that you treat the landowner well.
 Much of the land in this area is owned by Mennonites or the Amish.
 They dress more simply than the “English”.
 Some folks tend to look down on them as unsophisticated, but this is a mistake – they are in fact hardworking and very sharp (two qualities required for success as a farmer).
 They tend to be friendly, but will not tolerate a condescending or inconsiderate attitude especially well.
 They are devout, and will not appreciate profanity.
 Try to come across as a reasonable person politely asking a favor, rather than as an arrogant stranger.

 Note that you may fly in this area only a couple of weeks a year, but many others pilots do too, some regularly.
 If you treat a landowner badly, you can expect serious repercussions, as this can threaten the future of soaring in this area.
 If you do have a problem, make it known to the CD or Contest Manager.

 If you land somewhere other than Mifflin County Airport, rules require that you make a prompt telephone report of your outlanding.
 Only if it is truly impractical to use a telephone should you attempt to relay landing information via radio.
 Airborne pilots should not relay information when a relay isn’t necessary.